What is the Competition?

 - Disabled or have a long-term health condition.

-You must also be:
+- You must also:

 What’s in it for you?

-*Prizes* for the winning team:
+*Prizes* for the winning individuals:

 Some quotes from our finalists